 Quickbooks is a wildly popular financial management software.
-In 2015 they had 80% of the marketshare with 29 million small business in the US, and Quickbooks is still growing strong.
+In 2015 they had 80% of the market share with 29 million small businesses in the US, and QuickBooks is still growing strong.

-So Quickbooks is by all measure a really fantastic product for Self-Employed Users, Freelancers and Small-Business Owners.
+So Quickbooks is by all measures a really fantastic product for Self-Employed Users, Freelancers, and Small-Business Owners.
 However, once your company grows beyond 10 or 20 employees, you will very quickly outgrow Quickbooks and you will need to look for an alternative solution that better accommodates a growing small-to-midsized organization.

 How do you know that Quickbooks may no longer be able to cater for your growing company?

 The truth is that change is difficult.
 If things (more or less) work, then people are very resistant to change.
-A pure accounting software provides you with significantly more flexibility to adjust business processes on the fly – and this is a double-sided sword.
+Pure accounting software provides you with significantly more flexibility to adjust business processes on the fly – and this is a double-sided sword.
 If a process can change depending on your customer, your internal staff, the whims and fancy of your people, then there is no consistency.
-This prohibits profitable growth, and clear transparency on the business.
-The more a company grows, the more excel spreadsheets you will need to keep tab on all the activities, and to create the reports you need to run the company.
+This prohibits profitable growth and clear transparency on the business.
+The more a company grows, the more excel spreadsheets you will need to keep a tab on all the activities and to create the reports you need to run the company.

 How do you know whether your company has grown to a stage that you may want to consider upgrading from Quickbooks to an ERP system?